Are you tired of the battle against the hacks? Here’s our thoughts on the latest situation with WordPress websites.

 A new client of ours sought help from AndiSites because they were seeing errors and experiencing problems with their site.

-The vulnerability that we discovered was likely installed via a Gravity Forms plugin that hadn’t been updated to the latest version.
-We have heard of past hackers gaining access through Gravity Forms, and thankfully the folks at Rocketgenius (the plugin’s provider) address those vulnerabilities the moment they find them.
-Gravity Forms is included in many websites since it is a powerful, highly customizable form builder plugin that not only collects information but also integrates with lots of third-party database services.
+The vulnerability that we discovered was likely installed via a Gravity Forms plugin.
+It hadn’t been updated to the latest version.
+We have heard of past hackers gaining access through Gravity Forms.
+Thankfully the folks at Rocketgenius (the plugin’s provider) address those vulnerabilities the moment they find them.
+Gravity Forms is included in many websites since it is a powerful, highly customizable form builder plugin.
+It not only collects information but also integrates with lots of third-party database services.
 Unfortunately, some websites do not keep up with the latest security updates and put themselves at potential risk of getting hacked.

 The actual code